Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Viewshed (location)/README.md

 ## Use case

 A 3D viewshed analysis is a type of visual analysis you can perform on a scene.
 The viewshed shows what can be seen from a given location.
 The output is an overlay with two different colors - one representing the visible areas (green) and the other representing the obstructed areas (red).
 Viewshed analysis is a form of "exploratory analysis", which means the results are calculated on the current scale of the data, and the results are generated very quickly.
-If more "conclusive" results are required, consider using a `AGSGeoprocessingTask` to perform a viewshed instead.
+If more "conclusive" results are required, consider using an `AGSGeoprocessingTask` to perform a viewshed instead.

 ## How to use the sample